arogozhnikov/infiniteboost/README.md

 ```

 You can use implementation of trees from the package for your experiments, in this case please cite InfiniteBoost paper.

-## Planned

-Implementation of InfiniteBoost for other boosting packages (help is welcome).